Traffic Scene Generation from Natural Language Description for Autonomous Vehicles with Large Language Model

 Diversity Test

 We provide a diversity test to evaluate the diversity of the generated traffic scenes.
 We make eight different scenes and test each scene five times.
-We report the "Agent Diversity" (AD), "Road Diversity" (RD), and "Text Matching" (TM).
+We report the "Agent Diversity" (AD), "Road Diversity" (RD), and "Scene Accuracy" (SA).
 Prompts for the diversity test can be found in here.

 Metric Scenario Avg.